 CE marking is mandatory for more than 20 product groups, including construction products, gas appliances, toys, measuring instruments, mobile phones and lifts.
 The European Commission website has a list of types of products for which CE marking is mandatory.

 A company may not apply CE marking to any product for which it is not mandatory.
 Any company that does so will be guilty of deception.

 CE marking has been mandatory for many construction products since 2012.
 Since 2013 a declaration of performance has also been required.
 This contains product information and contact details.
 Manufacturers, importers of construction products and distributors must supply a declaration of performance with their product.
 A special contact point Contactpunt bouwproducten (in Dutch) can provide technical details concerning CE marking on construction products.

 Companies may freely trade any product with CE marking in the EEA.
 National authorities may not set any further requirements for these products.

 Checks on CE marking

 Several bodies in the Netherlands test products that must have CE marking.
 The Netherlands Food and Consumer Product Safety Authority, for example, assesses whether gas appliances meet the statutory requirements.
 And the Social Affairs and Employment Inspectorate tests equipment in explosive environments.
-RVO.nl has a list of bodies that test each particular group of products.
+The Netherlands Enterprise Agency (RVO) can provide more general information on CE marking in the Netherlands.

 Products that do not meet the requirements for CE marking

 A product that does not meet the statutory requirements must not be given CE marking.
 This applies only if CE marking is mandatory for that product group.
-The product may not then be sold.
+The product may not be sold then.
 If an inspection authority finds a product that has been improperly given CE marking, it can take several measures.
-For instance, it might demand that the manufacturer adapt or withdraw the product.
+For instance, it might demand that the manufacturer adapts or withdraws the product.
 Serious cases can even result in criminal prosecution.